andydevs/l-system-toy/README.md

 ![Screenshot](./screenshot.png)

-A toy webpage that for generating tree-like graphics using L-Systems.
+A toy webpage for generating tree-like graphics using L-Systems.

 Technology